dirac-institute/sorcha/docs/ephemerisgen.rst

    ar_healpix_order = 6

 .. tip::
    We recommend you use the above default values which we also use in our :ref:`example_configs`, as they are sufficient for most Solar System populations you'll want to simulate for LSST observations.
-For further details about these default values, we refer the reader to the :ref:`Footprint filter<the_camera_footprint>` discussion.
+For further details about these default values, we refer the reader to the :ref:`the camera footprint filter <footprint>` discussion.

 .. _auxfiles: